SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

 <br>![](../ex4/images/ex162-42-13.png)
 <br><br>

-4. The IFLow is in the 'starting' phase now.
-Click on the IFlow to bring up the model.
+4. The integration flow is in the 'starting' phase now.
+Click on the integration flow to bring up the model.
 After a minute or so, you should see the 'Runtime Status' change to 'Started'.
-This means that the IFlow is ready and listening for changes.
+This means that the integration flow is ready and listening for changes.

 <br>![](../ex4/images/ex162-42-14.png)
 <br><br>

-## Step 4 - Study the sequence of steps in the IFlow
+## Step 4 - Study the sequence of steps in the Integration Flow
-It is highly recommended that you review the IFlow in detail to gain a broader understanding of its functionality.
+It is highly recommended that you review the integration flow in detail to gain a broader understanding of its functionality.
 You can do so by navigating to [Exercise 4.1](./ex4_1_details.md) and inspecting the complete sequence.

 <br>![](../ex4/images/ex162-42-15.png)
 <br><br>